In the U.S., 1 in 3 women dies of heart disease this year. Likewise, heart disease continues to be the number one killer of women.

 As with men, women’s most common heart attack symptom is chest pain or discomfort.
 However, women are more likely than men to experience other symptoms, particularly shortness of breath, nausea/vomiting, and back or jaw pain.
-Thinking that chest pain is the only symptom of a heart attack can put a woman’s life at risk.
+Consequently, thinking that chest pain is the only symptom of a heart attack can put a woman’s life at risk.

 Antoinette Jucha, 78, shared her story at the luncheon about finding out the hard way.
 In 2000, she was diagnosed and treated for atrial fibrillation (irregular heartbeat).
-In 2014 she received a new heart valve.
+Later, in 2014 she received a new heart valve.
 In 2015, her husband’s cancer treatment and the tragic death of her son kept her from going to her doctor even though she still felt a lack of energy.
 “I was just tired,” Ms. Jucha told people attending the heart luncheon.

-Then one day getting ready for a work meeting, she collapsed on the floor.
+Later on, one day getting ready for a work meeting, she collapsed on the floor.
 After getting up and driving to the work meeting with her husband, she stayed in the car and passed out again.
 The next memory she had was waking up in her doctor’s office.
 Just lifting her arms up was extremely hard, she said, adding, “I felt like I was dragging a mattress.”

-Antoinette urges women to pay attention to the hidden symptoms of heart disease and not neglect taking care of their own health because they are taking care of others or are too busy to go to the doctor.
+Because of this, Antoinette urges women to pay attention to the hidden symptoms of heart disease and not neglect taking care of their own health because they are taking care of others or are too busy to go to the doctor.